 We will then take the Member for Vihiga once again!
 Mr. Chanzu, did we deal with your Question?

-Mr. Chanzu: Mr. Speaker, Sir, we said that we put it tomorrow afternoon.
+Mr. Chanzu: Mr. Speaker, Sir, we said that we put it on the Order Paper tomorrow afternoon.

 Mr. Speaker: Very well.
-We reemphasize that position then.
+We re-emphasize that position then.